- WHAT SHOULD YOU KNOW ABOUT THE CONSUMER PROTECTOR?

 - Has the power to investigate and prosecute complaints lodged in his / her office before Free State Consumer Court.

-- Any natural person(s) whom the MEC responsible for Economic Development, Tourism and Environmental Affairs declares to be a consumer can lodge a complaint with Free State Consumer Protection Office which shall refer it to Consumer Protector if necessary.
+- Any natural person(s) whom the MEC responsible for Economic, Small Business Development, Tourism and Environmental Affairs declares to be a consumer can lodge a complaint with Free State Consumer Protection Office which shall refer it to Consumer Protector if necessary.

 - Consumer Protector’s functions are proactive and may investigate unfair business practice not yet reported or lodged by consumer/s.

 - Investigations are mostly done formally and the Consumer Protector can summon a person/s to give evidence under oath or affirmation where necessary.